Metallica: 2001–2006: Some Kind of Monster, St. Anger, and Trujillo joins

 In April 2001, filmmakers Joe Berlinger and Bruce Sinofsky began following Metallica to document the recording process of the band's next studio album.
 Over two years they recorded more than 1,000 hours of footage.
 On July 19, 2001, before preparations to enter the recording studio, Hetfield entered rehab to treat his "alcoholism and other addictions".
 All recording plans were put on hold and the band's future was in doubt.
 Hetfield left rehab on December 4, 2001, and the band returned to the recording studio on April 12, 2002.
 Hetfield was required to limit his work to four hours a day between noon and 4 pm, and to spend the rest of his time with his family.
 The footage recorded by Berlinger and Sinofsky was compiled into the documentary Metallica: Some Kind of Monster, which premiered at the Sundance Film Festival in January 2004.
 In the documentary, Newsted said his former bandmates' decision to hire a therapist to help solve their problems which he felt they could have solved on their own was "really fucking lame and weak".

-Robert Trujillo joined Metallica in 2003 after the recording of St. Anger.

 In June 2003, Metallica's eighth studio album, St. Anger, debuted at number one on the Billboard 200, and drew mixed reactions from critics.
 Ulrich's "steely" sounding snare drum and the absence of guitar solos received particular criticism.
 Kevin Forest Moreau of Shakingthrough.net said, "the guitars stumble in a monotone of mid-level, processed rattle; the drums don't propel as much as struggle to disguise an all-too-turgid pace; and the rage is both unfocused and leavened with too much narcissistic navel-gazing".
 Brent DiCrescenzo of Pitchfork described it as "an utter mess".
 However, Blender magazine called it the "grimiest and grimmest of the band's Bob Rock productions", and New York Magazine called it "utterly raw and rocking".
 The title track, "St. Anger", won the Grammy Award for Best Metal Performance in 2004; it was used as the official theme song for WWE's SummerSlam 2003.